Azure/setup-helm/README.md

     version: '<version>' # default is latest stable
   id: install
 ```

+The cached helm binary path is prepended to the PATH environment variable as well as stored in the helm-path output variable.
 Refer to the action metadata file for details about all the inputs https://github.com/Azure/setup-helm/blob/master/action.yml

 # Contributing